Get in Touch

 • Discussing safe maintenance and change management practices.

-• Identifying next steps for deeper work with LS Electric PLC features.
+• Identifying opportunities for deeper exploration of LS Electric PLC features.

 Requirements

-• Fundamental knowledge of PLC operation, digital/analog signals, and standard control devices.
+• Fundamental knowledge of PLC operations, digital/analog signals, and standard control components.

 Target Audience

-• System integrators working with LS Electric PLCs.
+• System integrators specializing in LS Electric PLCs.

 14 Hours